The Best Coffee Tampers In The UK 2022

 My Observations

-It’s basically a palm tamper, so instead of having a tamper which requires you to grip a handle and press down, you can push down with the palm of your hand, or I suppose any part of your anatomy giving you’re careful to keep it level.
+It’s basically a palm tamper, so instead of having a tamper which requires you to grip a handle and press down, you can push down with the palm of your hand, or I suppose any part of your anatomy offering you’re careful to keep it level.

 Check Price - Amazon UK